geocomplexity/ArchitecturalLivingness/README.md

-# Neural Signatures of Architectural Livingness in Human Perceptual Systems
+# Neural Encoding of Architectural Livingness in Human Perceptual Systems

-This repository contains the code and data accompanying the manuscript *"Neural Signatures of Architectural Livingness in Human Perceptual Systems"*, currently under peer review.
+This repository contains the code and data accompanying the manuscript *"Neural Encoding of Architectural Livingness in Human Perceptual Systems"*, currently under peer review.

 > **Note:** Author identities are withheld during the peer-review process.